KAIST-MIC-Lab/Deep-Neuro-Control/Obsidian Vault/Contraction Theory Based Control Under Input Saturation–LMI Approach.md

-- Author:
-	- Myeongseok Ryu
-	- Kyunghwan Choi
-	- Sesun You
+*Myeongseok Ryu, Kyunghwan Choi, Sesun You*

 > This research includes:
 > - Contraction theory-based control using LMI approach